MicrosoftDocs/well-architected/well-architected/performance-efficiency/selecting-services.md

 # Recommendations for selecting the right services: PE 03

 This guide describes the best practices for selecting the right services for your workload.
-Selecting the right services is about choosing the appropriate cloud services that best meet the requirements and demands of your specific workload.
+Selecting the right services is about choosing the appropriate services that best meet the requirements and demands of your specific workload.
 By choosing services that are designed to handle the workload's requirements, you can ensure that your workload meets the performance targets.
 On the other hand, if you pick the wrong services for your workload.
 The services may not be able to handle the workload's demands, leading to slow response times, bottlenecks, or even workload failures.

 **Definitions**